After Wisdom Tooth Removal

 For moderate pain, Tylenol (325 mg) two tablets may be taken every four hours or Ibuprofen (200 mg) three tablets may be taken every 6 hours.

-For severe pain, take the prescription medication given to you by Dr. Fraser as directed.
+For severe pain, take the prescription medication given to you by Drs.
+Patel and Fraser as directed.
 The prescribed pain medicine will make you groggy and will slow down your reflexes.
 Do not drive a car or work around machinery.
 Avoid alcoholic beverages.
 Pain or discomfort should subside each day following surgery.
 If pain persists, it may require our attention and you should call the office.

 After general anesthesia or conscious IV sedation, sips of liquids should be taken initially.
 Do not use straws.
 Drink only from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical sites.
 High calorie, high protein intake is very important.
 Nourishment should be taken regularly.
 You should prevent dehydration by drinking fluids regularly.
 At least 5-6 glasses of liquid should be taken daily.
 Try not to miss a single meal.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.